 Mallards: The bag limit will be reduced from four birds to two.
 Further, the USFWS approved limiting hen mallards to one daily within the two-bird mallard bag limit.

 Canada geese: For Atlantic Flyway states north of Chesapeake Bay (Maine, Vermont, Connecticut, New York, Pennsylvania and New Jersey), the limit will decrease from three birds to two.
 In the Chesapeake Bay region (Maryland, Delaware and Virginia), the limit will decrease from two birds to one.
-The USFWS has approved reducing the season length for all states from 45 days to 30 days.
+The USFWS has approved reducing the season length for all states to 30 days.
 Note that these changes apply only to Atlantic Population zones and not to North Atlantic or Resident Population Canada Goose zones.
 Check with your local state wildlife agency for details.

 The changes reflect declines in populations of mallards and Canada geese in the north Atlantic region.